 Drive with caution

 Spring breakers may want to consider flying and using rideshare programs or taxis once at their destination, instead of driving.
-It seems that the increased number of cars coupled with drivers unfamiliar with the road has contributed to a 9.1% increase in young driver deaths.3
+The CDC reports that motor vehicle accidents are the leading cause of death among healthy travelers and urges Americans to always wear a seat belt and only ride in marked taxis or ride-sharing vehicles.

-If driving is necessary, take turns behind the wheel to keep everyone awake and alert.
+If driving to the destination, take turns behind the wheel to keep everyone awake and alert.
 Bring an actual map in case of navigation glitches or dropped cell service, and make someone besides the driver responsible for navigating.
 Double check that everyone has a valid driver’s license, vehicle registration and proof of insurance before hitting the road.
 It’s a good idea to know your route before you go, pack a roadside emergency kit and keep any valuables out of sight, locked and in the trunk.
 And, most importantly, never drink, search for playlists on your phone, read a map or text while driving.
-For more safe driving tips visit safespringbreak.org/safety-tips/.

 If you plan to fly and rent a car at your destination, take time to get to know your rental car.
 Make sure your headlights are on since many times, rental car headlights don’t turn on automatically.